This trip to the City of Angels is part of the 10 Days West Coast Trip that I talked about in some of the previous articles.

 Right now, there are over 2 500 stars.
 If you want to quickly find the star of your favorite celebrity, you can download the Official Hollywood Walk of Fame app.

-To my happiness, the houses owned by the main characters are in perfect condition even today, so I managed to photograph them with ease, being located right on the beach.
+To my happiness, the houses are in perfect condition even today.
+So I managed to photograph them with ease, being located right on the beach.
 Basically, I felt like I was back in my childhood.

 ⇒ Also read: Sunset Beach soap opera – I went to see the houses